Regulations and Procedures for All Graduate Students

 Disciplinary Probation, Suspension and Expulsion

-The Code of Student Conduct applies to all Rice students and applies to conduct both on and off campus.
-The Office of Student Judicial Programs may sanction students, including implementing disciplinary probation or suspension or expulsion for violations of the Code of Student Conduct or the Honor Code.
 Students who have been expelled, who are serving a suspension, who are under investigation for disciplinary violations, or who have Code of Conduct or Honor Code proceedings pending against them may not receive their degree even if they have met all academic requirements for graduation.
 Students who are suspended or expelled must leave the university within the time frame specified by Student Judicial Programs, generally 48 hours of being informed of the decision, though in cases of unusual hardship, Student Judicial Programs may extend the deadline.
 Any tuition refund will be calculated from the official date of suspension or expulsion based on the refund schedule noted in the Academic Calendar, published by the Office of the Registrar.
 A grade of “W” will be assigned to all enrolled courses regardless of when the suspension or expulsion began.
 Expelled students will have the expulsion noted on their transcript.
+While on disciplinary probation or suspension, students may not run for or hold any elective or appointed office in any official Rice organization.

 Termination or Reduction of Financial Support

-Graduate students often receive financial support in the form of graduate stipend and associated tuition waivers.
-The termination or reduction of financial support to a graduate student, while not equivalent to dismissal, is a serious action that could deprive students of their financial ability to continue graduate studies, and for international students, may compromise their visa.
-Consequently, the procedure to terminate or reduce a student’s financial support before the end of the financial-support commitment period outlined in the student’s offer letter should be analogous to those for dismissal as described above.
-Therefore, termination or reduction of financial support of a graduate student requires approval by both the department chair (or in the case of interdisciplinary programs, the program director) and the dean of graduate and postdoctoral studies.
-If financial support is terminated or reduced without approval of the dean of graduate and postdoctoral studies, the department or degree program is responsible for replacing those funds.
+Termination or reduction of financial support of a graduate student requires approval by both the department chair (or in the case of interdisciplinary programs, the program director) and the dean of graduate and postdoctoral studies.
+If financial support is terminated or reduced without approval of the dean of graduate and postdoctoral studies, the department or degree program is responsible for replacing those funds and making the student whole.
 The student must be notified in writing of the termination or reduction a minimum of 15 days prior to the cancellation of support.
 Such a notice is distinct from any earlier warning, which lets the student know of the possibility of support termination or stipend reduction.
 All termination or reduction of support notices, as well as warnings of possible termination, must be in writing.

 When the source of a graduate stipend is an externally sponsored research grant, the principal investigator is responsible for certifying that compensation paid to those who are supported by the grant faithfully corresponds to actual effort in carrying out the sponsored research.
 This process is referred to as “effort certification.”
 The requirements above to give students warnings and notices before dismissal or termination of stipend are separate and independent of the effort-certification requirement.
 If a principal investigator determines that a graduate student is not contributing to the sponsored project that is the source of the student’s stipend, then the program must reallocate the charge for the affected pay period to another fund.